 There’s no better way to see all the best of Boston than on a tour.
 One of the most well liked tours in the city is the Old Town Trolley Tour is now open.
 We’ve been transporting visitors to 100 different points of interest for more than 30 years.
 The tour is fully narrated by a local historian who shares amusing anecdotes and interesting facts about Boston.
-If you want to see Faneuil Hall, the Old North Church, Paul Revere’s house, the Boston Massacre Site, and any of the other famous Boston sights, the Trolley takes you there.
+If you want to see Faneuil Hall, Paul Revere’s house, the Boston Massacre Site, and any of the other famous Boston sights, the Trolley takes you there.
 You can enjoy each stop for as long as you want because we have trolleys coming and going all day.
 It’s convenient, easy and a great way to stay out of the crowded parking lots.

 The safety and well-being of our guests and team members remain our highest priority.
 Read about our safety information.